lalicia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 45: Jun 8, 2022
+**Today's Progress**: Day 45 of SoC Bootcamp, guest speakers Tom and Dan for Adaptable, more React and intro to useState and Hooks

+**Thoughts on the day at bootcamp:**
+- Well, it was a Wednesday, which means our brains collectively melted...
+Actually no, I didn't fare too badly today :)  Doesn't mean I got it or found it easy BUT I did follow the bones of it.
+Syntax I'm way off, but I will get there
+- We looked at props and hooks, both of which are concepts I'm ok with I think, but using them?
+Haha - havin' a laugh aren't you?
+- Our talk this morning was great - it's really nice getting such a wide variety of speakers from different places in industry.
+I liked the sound of their culture, and the guys were really nice
+- Quite tired this week...don't know if it's mentally or physically, but yeah I'm getting to mid-afternoon and I'm wiped out.
+Aside from a haircut I have no plans this weekend, so I will hopefully have time to do recap tasks and zone out for a bit as well to rest

+**Thoughts on the 'coding':**
+- Yeah the coding was a mixed bag - some of it went nicely and then other bits were like hitting a wall  BUT seeing progress in some areas, and finding it easier I think, just to read code now

+### Day 44: Jun 7, 2022
+**Today's Progress**: Day 44 of SoC Bootcamp, guest speaker Nick Truby from BT, more React and intro to create-react-app

+**Thoughts on the day at bootcamp:**
+- Nick was a great guest speaker but he talked to us a bit on interviews and tech tests (following the Q&A) and honestly it really intimidated me and sent me into a bit of a spiral.
+I'm not there yet and thinking about it just makes me panic.
+I guess this is natural (?) but yeah, it didn't feel great if I'm honest...
+- Create-React-App, finally! lol  Seen it in the videos and been waiting (im)patiently to get there!
+- Good mentor meeting with Aidan, who made me feel better about testing week not going so well - he's not used much testing at all so far in his career, so yeah

+**Thoughts on the 'coding':**
+- We really just had a little peek at create-react-app and started looking at file/folder structure, so there's a long way to go.
+I watched some of Net Ninja's react series and I followed quite a lot which was nice.
+STarted to get trickier at the end though, not gonna lie...

+### Day 43: Jun 6, 2022
+**Today's Progress**: Day 43 of SoC Bootcamp, guest speaker Piper Bates (former Bootcamper), into to React

+**Thoughts on the day at bootcamp:**
+- Piper was a brilliant guest speaker, oh my days.
+I think they made everyone feel better, saying how they struggled on the bootcamp but demonstrating how you can come out of it successfully regardless.
+It really made me feel better
+- The intro to React was good, taking it quite slow.
+We're learning how to write things in ways we won't be going forward though, and that gives me some reservation because it's like "learn this - then throw it out, you need to do it differently" lol  I know it's building a background of knowledge and supposed deeper understanding, but actually to begin with, it's just really confusing (for me at least!)

+**Thoughts on the 'coding':**
+- We didn't do too much, but it seemed ok.
+Honestly more ideas than coding, which not sad about because hopefully it will stand in good stead.

+### Day 42: Jun 5, 2022
+**Today's Progress**: Day 42 of SoC Bootcamp, Sunday

+**Thoughts on the day at bootcamp:**
+- n/a

+**Thoughts on the 'coding':**
+- Read several articles about React to get an idea of what we'll be moving onto; looks interesting and also like it will bridge some of the gaps I'm aware of in my knowledge, so hopefully this is the case
+- Also watched a few little videos that demo'd React and yeah, looking forward to it.
+No doubt it will be rock solid lol

 ### Day 39/40/41: Jun 2/3/4, 2022
 **Today's Progress**: Day 39/40/41 of SoC Bootcamp, bank holiday!